mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Why explicit euler is not (always) so great

-With a small enough timestep explicit euler gives decent results for constant acceleration, but what about when acceleration isn't constant?
+With a small enough timestep explicit euler gives decent results for constant acceleration, but what if the acceleration isn't constant?

-An good example of non-constant acceleration is a [spring damper system](https://ccrma.stanford.edu/CCRMA/Courses/152/vibrating_systems.html).
+A good example of non-constant acceleration is a [spring damper system](https://ccrma.stanford.edu/CCRMA/Courses/152/vibrating_systems.html).

 In this system a mass is attached to a spring and the motion is damped by some kind of friction.
 There is a force proportional to the distance of the object which pulls it towards the origin, and a force proportional to the velocity of the object, but in the opposite direction, which slows it down.

-Now the acceleration is definitely not constant throughout the timestep, but is instead a continously changing function which is a combination of the position and velocity, which are themselves changing continuously over the timestep.
+Now the acceleration is definitely not constant throughout the timestep, but is a continously changing function that is a combination of the position and velocity, which are themselves changing continuously over the timestep.

 This is an example of a [damped harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Damped_harmonic_oscillator).
 It's a well studied problem and there's a closed form solution that we can check our numerically integrated result against.